Curtis Lazar

-Lazar played his junior hockey with the Edmonton Oil Kings of the Western Hockey League (WHL) with whom he won the Memorial Cup in 2014.
+Lazar played his junior hockey with the Edmonton Oil Kings of the Western Hockey League (WHL), where he was team captain when they won the Memorial Cup in 2014.

 Early life

 Lazar was born on February 2, 1995, in Salmon Arm, British Columbia, and he was raised in Vernon as one of Dave and Karen Lazar's four children.
 Because he had three siblings, Lazar's parents would have him take a Greyhound Lines bus to the Lower Mainland for his youth ice hockey games with the Vancouver Selects.
 Growing up, Lazar supported the Vancouver Canucks of the National Hockey League (NHL), while his favorite NHL player was Ryan Getzlaf and his idol was Joe Sakic.

 As captain of the hockey team at Pursuit of Excellence Prep during their 2009–10 season, Lazar scored 57 goals and 115 points in 51 games.
 At the 2010 John Reid Memorial Tournament, a minor ice hockey event in Western Canada, Lazar recorded nine goals and 15 points in five games, and he was named the tournament's MVP, Top Forward, and an All-Star.
 For his performance that season, Lazar received the 2010 Hockey Now/BC Hockey Hall of Fame Minor Hockey Player Achievement Award.
 From there, he spent the 2010–11 season at Okanagan Hockey Academy, with 58 points in 45 under-18 games and nine points in six Canadian Sport School Hockey League games.
 Lazar also captained Team British Columbia at the 2011 Canada Winter Games.
 He took the team to a gold medal with 12 goals and 17 points, including back-to-back hat-tricks.
 His performance in the Games surpassed Steven Stamkos's goals record and Sidney Crosby's points record.